 DANDORA VISITATION AND MATERNAL-CHILD

-Dandora is the slum community to the east of Nairobi and home to 250,000 people.
+Dandora is a slum community to the east of Nairobi and is home to over 250,000 people.
 March to the Top is partnered with St. Monica’s Parish, the Holy Cross Parish in Dandora, The Tabit family and the University of Notre Dame’s Ford Program in projects that support the Dandora community.

 Our first project was a study that helped gauge the needs of the community as expressed by the people of Dandora themselves.
-We provided information, skills training, mentorship programs, and individual grants to local entrepreneurs.
-In addition, we collaborated with partners to develop the Dandora Visitation and Maternal-Child Health Center which provides basic laboratory and outpatient care, staff training, maternal counseling programs, two pediatric wards, and a dental clinic.
+As a result of this research, we provided skills training, mentorship programs, and individual grants to local entrepreneurs.
+In addition, we collaborated with partners to develop the Dandora Visitation and Maternal-Child Health Center which provides maternal counseling, obstetric services, basic laboratory and outpatient care, and staff training.

 WHY IT MATTERS